NicholasStenbeck/Apotek-Hjartat/README.md

 ### Yarn
 Yarn is used for its better speed and security compared to npm.

+### CSS Modules
+CSS Modules (styles.module.css) are used in this demo to solve specificity issues in a simple way with no external packages needed.
+The usage in the component files is also similar to that of many CSS-in-JS libraries (like Emotion or Styled Components), so refactoring should be easy if the need arises.
+It can also coexist with other solutions during the refactoring process.

 ## File Structure
 ### General
 Components live inside their own folders.
 The component folders include a main component file with a name corresponding to the component, an index file and several optional files.
 The most basic optional files are a CSS module file and a `components` folder, containing sub-components meant to be abstractions of parts of the main component.
 In general, the main component will handle the necessary logic and the sub-components will receive the results through props and stay as free from logic as possible.
+Components should only import what is exported from the index file of other components.
+If the need to use another component's sub-component arises, move the sub-component to the `components` folder directly under `src`.

 Files should be kept small to enhance readability.